sbe4658/printf/README.md

-# printf Clone
+# Printf Clone

 Welcome to my printf project, an implementation of the printf function in C. This project represents my efforts to understand and apply various format specifiers.
-Here's a breakdown of what I've handled so far:

 implementation of the printf function in C. This project represents my efforts to understand and apply various format specifiers.
 This an ongoing project, so I'll be adding more stuff soon.